How to Clean A Credit Card Machine.

 If after each customer cleaning isn’t practical, here are some hacks for you to consider:

 · Keep your credit card terminals out of the customer’s reach.
 When a customer chooses to pay by card, encourage them to use a contactless card for payment while an employee holds the terminal.

 · Have a card reader dedicated to lower dollar amount payments.
 Use contactless or NFC for higher amounts via Apple Pay or Google Pay, which do not have strict transaction limits.
 If you’ve installed a mobile wallet limit on the terminal, consider removing it

 · For customers who can’t pay via contactless, hand the terminal to the customer for a dip and swipe payments and sanitize the terminal before its next use.

 · Touchscreen smart POS terminals can be used with a screen protector.
 Screen covers can be removed with general sanitizers without damaging the terminal.

 · Some card machine terminals have keypad protectors you can purchase.
-These pads designed to protect the terminal from liquids can also be a protection against the spread of disease.
+These pads designed to protect the terminal from liquids can also protect against the spread of disease.
 Keypad protectors are easy to remove and sanitize off terminal without the need to turn off the terminal or disconnect it from power or the network.

-· Make sure you have a clear hand washing policy and card reader policy in effect for your employees to follow to safeguard everyone’s health.
+· Ensure you have a clear hand washing policy and card reader policy in effect for your employees to follow to safeguard everyone’s health.